18520339/finding-similar-images/README.md

 ![](https://github.com/18520339/find-similar-images/blob/main/images/image2.png?raw=true)

-5. Based on a **different points**.
-If the distances of 2 in these 3 values of 2 images tell them images are similar => arrange them next to each other
+5. If the distances of 2 in these 3 values tell 2 images are similar (&le; **different points**) then arrange these images next to each other

     ```python
     distances = [ahash0 - ahash1, phash0 - phash1, dhash0 - dhash1]